ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 ## Managements

 Readily available managements for WEPP use are provided in the drop-down menu.
-First, the interface determines the dominant landuse for each hillslope based on 2011 National Land Cover Data (NLCD) map.
-Then readily available managements are assigned to land uses.
-User might want to refine managements for better representation of croplands and forestland practices.
+The interface contains NLCD maps from 1985 - 2023.
+For SBS scenarios it is recommended to select the year prior to the fire.
+In some cases user's might want to refine managements for better representation of croplands and forestland practices.
+No Data and Water classes should be reassigned.

 Note: The current interface does not have the capability to build/edit managements for simplicity purpose.
 Future versions will include include this capability.